 Choose the right sandpaper is essential.
 This depends on the layer height in the setting.
 Thicker layers need courser sandpaper.
 Then use more delicate and finer grits, sanding in a circular motion each time (this bit is crucial because you’re trying to remove all surface imperfections).
 Start at the start, maybe 800 grit, and upwards in 200 increments from there.
 Finish with 3000 or higher grit to get a smooth finish.

 The nature of abs is not transparent.
-Clear abs are the particular type of abs material.
+Clear abs are a particular type of abs material.
 The short name is MBS.
-Other additives will add to make it clear.
+Other additives will be added to make it clear.

-Clear abs filament cannot print as clear as the material.
+Clear abs filament cannot print as clearly as the material.
 It needs to be post-print finished with Acetone vapor smoothing.

 PETG is a durable clear 3D filament with excellent layer adhesion (almost unbreakable) and less shrinkage than other filaments; it’s great for 3D printing clear, big stuff that won’t break under pressure.
 It is odorless when printing and often produces clear, smooth finishes.
 Meanwhile, PETG has abs material’s flexibility and PLA’s strength.